FCC Releases Order Imposing New Privacy Rules on ISPs and Telcos

 Should a security breach occur, the Order adopts rules requiring ISPs and other telecommunications carriers to notify customers, the FCC, the FBI, and the Secret Service of the breach.
 The rules define a breach broadly as “any instance in which a person, without authorization or exceeding authorization, has gained access to, used, or disclosed customer PI.”

 Following some state data breach notification laws, the Order adopts a “harm-based” notification trigger.
 Should a carrier determine that no harm to customers is reasonably likely to occur as a result of the breach, the rules require no notification.
+Harm is not defined, but the Order suggests that the term covers not only identity theft and financial loss, but also “reputational damage, personal embarrassment, or loss of control over the exposure of intimate personal details.”
+When a breach involves sensitive customer PI, there is a rebuttable presumption that customer harm is reasonably likely.

 The Order prohibits carriers from conditioning the provision of broadband on a customer granting consent to the use or sharing of customer PI over which the customer has either an opt-in or opt-out right.
+The FCC finds that customer acceptance of such offers is not “approval” within the meaning of Section 222(c)(1) of the Act and would constitute an unjust and unreasonable practice under Section 201(b) and unjust and unreasonable discrimination under Section 202(a).

 Effective Dates for the Rules